3 Download and installation

 Optimize for CPUs that support fast unaligned memory reads, i.e. any modern x86‐based CPU.

-This option only makes a noticable difference is some specific situations.
+This option only makes a noticeable difference is some specific situations.

 Options for FParsec.dll